seleniumforest/Cosmos-Voter/README.md

 # Cosmos-Voter
-Script to auto-voting on Cosmos SDK networks
+Script to auto-voting on Cosmos SDK networks.

 Add mnemonics and account indexes to config
 ```